Benedetto Pistrucci: Rise to prominence (1815–1819)

 After the death in 1817 of Thomas Wyon Sr, the father of the man who had adapted Pistrucci's designs, Pole most probably offered Pistrucci the post of chief engraver at the Royal Mint, with a salary of £500 per annum. and a house within the grounds of the Mint.
 However, it soon appeared that a law passed under William III barred foreigners from the post, and so Pole left it vacant, while granting Pistrucci the salary and emoluments of the office.
 Sir John Craig wrote in his history of the Royal Mint: "The arrangement was not put into writing, and misunderstanding was easy for a foreigner.
 Pole categorically denied any commitment beyond the grant for the time being of a salary for coinage designs as cheaper than payment of fees.
 The Italian persistently contended that he was seduced into Mint service by a promise of formal appointment to the chief engravership".
 According to H.W.A.
 Linecar in his book on British coin designs and designers, "the arrangement might have worked very well, even though it was against accepted procedure, had Pistrucci been other than he was."

 In 1819, Pistrucci was awarded the commission to design the Waterloo Medal, a huge piece some 5.3 inch in diameter that the government planned to award to the victorious generals and national leaders who had defeated Napoleon.
 Such a medal had been proposed by the Prince Regent (later George IV) soon after the battle.
 Pistrucci's price was £2,400, and the down payment allowed him to bring his family from Italy.
-The medal was originally supposed to be to a design by John Flaxman, but Pistrucci refused to engrave the work of another artist, and Pole allowed him to design his own medal, a decision that antagonised London's art establishment against Pistrucci.
+The medal was originally supposed to be a design by John Flaxman, but Pistrucci refused to engrave the work of another artist, and Pole allowed him to design his own medal, a decision that antagonised London's art establishment against Pistrucci.
 A gigantic undertaking, the medal would take Pistrucci 30 years to complete.